abdojulari/transcript-editor/README.md

-When developing locally, if doing any front-end changes to the transcript editor, you'll need to use Node.JS and Gulp to update any of the remaining editing app Javascript files that are managed by Gulp.
-You can find these source files in `gulp/js/`, and branch off `gulp/js/default.js`
+When developing locally, if doing any front-end changes to the transcript editor, you'll need to use Node.JS and Gulp to update any of the remaining editing app SASS and Javascript files that are managed by Gulp.
+This app requires Node.JS v8 at a minimum; for example, an environment using both Node v8.17.0 and npm v6.14.5 will work.
+We recommend you use a tool such as NVM to manage node versions, and this repository is set up to use the `.nvmrc` file to specify the correct Node version.

+The source files can be found in `gulp/js/`, and branch off `gulp/js/default.js`.
 To get set up to update these files:

 ```bash